Dominic-DallOsto/Dominic-DallOsto.github.io/content/publication/aceituno-theoretical-principles-explain-2024/index.md

   head direction circuits across multiple insect species is not a chance artefact but instead can be explained by basic evolutionary principles.
 tags:
-- compass system
+- Compass system
-- encoding
-- head direction cells
+- Head direction cells
 - Hebbian plasticity
-- navigation
-- Schistocerca gregaria
+- Navigation
 ---